wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-baseline-joomla.md

 >     export APPLICATION_REPOSITORY_OWNER="adt-demos" #MANDATORY
 >     export APPLICATION_REPOSITORY_USERNAME="adt-demos" #MANDATORY

-What I then do is adjust /home/wintersys-projects/adt-build-machine-scripts/templatedconfigurations/templates/exoscale/exoscale2.tmpl to contain these values instead of its defaults.

 There are some other values that I need to change in /home/wintersys-projects/adt-build-machine-scripts/templatedconfigurations/templates/exoscale/exoscale2.tmpl, as follows: